* This course contributes to the Royal Society of Biology's Industry Skills Certificate

 CPD points.
 We evaluate all of our training events, to make sure that we maintain a high quality of training.

 and has been identified as supporting competency development for: Registered Scientist (RSci)

 Members of Member Organisations, SCAS members - £120 + VAT

 Non-members who have completed a membership application and made payment can also benefit from the discounted member rate.

-For further information about this course please contact our Training and Development Officer at firstname.lastname@example.org
+For further information about the course please contact Cara Froggatt, training and development officer, at firstname.lastname@example.org

 or on 020 3925 3457.

 RefundsUnfortunately, the Royal Society of Biology is unable to offer refunds on training courses that have been attended.
 We do, of course, welcome and encourage any feedback from a course and will continue to improve the service we offer.